Homebrew/homebrew-command-not-found/README.md

 on OSX.

-On Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, your shell will suggest you a command to install it.
+On Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, Bash will suggest you a command to install it.

 Using this script, you can replicate this feature on OSX: